 LUKE STEVENS is a design lecturer at London College of Fashion, co-founder and design director of London/ Reykjavik based menswear label Arnar Mar Jonsson, and a lead design troll at the Knowledge Exchange platform.
-KATHY MCGEE is a design lecturer at London College of Fashion, founder of Digitoile a fashion tech start-up exploring experimental digital design process and a speculative bluffer at Knowledge Exchange platform EXT
+KATHY MCGEE is a design lecturer at London College of Fashion, founder of Digitoile a fashion tech start-up exploring experimental digital design process and a speculative bluffer at Knowledge Exchange platform EXT 62 BETWEEN NOT-KNOWING AND KNOWING TOO MUCH.
+AND KNOWING ENOUGH THE ECO GUILT IS REAL: OVERCOMING THE VALLEY OF DISPAIR Michal Plata & Jennifer Whitty Cultivating an environment for social and environmental action and change within fashion teaching pedagogies is far from easy.

-62

-THE DIGITAL MULTILOGUE 2021

-REGISTER → HERE

-BETWEEN NOT-KNOWING AND KNOWING TOO MUCH.
-AND KNOWING ENOUGH

-THE ECO GUILT IS REAL: OVERCOMING THE VALLEY OF DISPAIR

-Michal Plata & Jennifer Whitty

-Cultivating an environment for social and environmental action and change within fashion teaching pedagogies is far from easy.
 Students are continually in conflict, as this work can trigger heightened emotions, eco-guilt, and the feeling like they have to single-handedly solve the climate and social justice crisis.
 The more they know the more demotivated they can get, plunging into the valley of despair that is a recognized part of the five-stage 'Emotional Cycle of Change' framework.
 This workshop explores strategies to navigate the uncertainty and anxiety that often comes with fashion work that is fuelled by purpose, and addresses complex issues.
-Our aspiration is that we can share and learn from each other

-to do the work we need to do collectively.
+Our aspiration is that we can share and learn from each other to do the work we need to do collectively.

 The social and environmental crises are so complex, so what difference can we make and what's the point of even trying?
 KNOWING TOO MUCH Overwhelmed with the enormity of the issues, how can we pick ourselves out of the valley of despair?
-FINDING INNER PEACE How will we find fulfilment and serenity in the midst of these unsolvable issues?
-IENNIFER WHITTY is an assistant professor of Fashion Systems and Materiality at Parsons School of Design, New York.
+FINDING INNER PEACE and serenity in the midst How will we find fulfilment of these unsolvable issues?
+MICHAL PLATA is a parttime faculty at Parsons School of Design, a design director at Melitta Baumeister and a practicing fine artist.
+He was formally an Automotive Designer and Context Designer at BMW. of Fashion Systems and Materiality at Parsons School of Design, New York.
 She publishes and exhibits widely on fashion and sustainability in both academic and popular media, working with various global clients.
-Her work aims to usher in a new era of deep systemic change for global fashion, reimagining mindsets, models, and systems through the integration of theory,
+Her work aims to usher in a new era of deep systemic change for global fashion, reimagining mindsets, models, and systems through the integration of theory, and practice.
+IENNIFER WHITTY is an assistant professor